 “She’s been off fighting a light monster in the Reflecting Path, if memory serves,” Claudize explained.
 “There’s actually a small chance the entire world will be destroyed if she fails.
 Ouch!”
 Skuldug had smacked him across the lower back.

 “Don’t say that!
 You’re putting failure in her head!”
 She turned to Pearlen.
 “We believe in you!”
 She rubbed her stomach just under her lower lip.
 “You’ve got to keep Porce around so our little one has somewhere to live.”

 “I thought we weren’t telling anyone yet,” her husband muttered.

-“That was before we met the good Mister Mixomirine!” she hissed, smacking him again, but simultaneously stroking her stomach fur.
+“That was before we met the good Mister Mixomirine!” she squealed, smacking him again, simultaneously stroking her stomach fur.
 “The folk’ll have to know about their heir so they can ready their adoration.”

 “I’d rather we didn’t discuss this in front of her,” Mixomir interjected.
 “I know this ship is safer for us than anywhere in Rinlatour right now, but it’s still a delicate situation.”

 “I don’t care!”
 Pearlen squawked.
 “Whatever scheme you have, thieving or political, matters not.
 I need to fight Whelm the vision!
 She’s made of light!
 What in any corner of Porce am I supposed to fight her with!?”